cy-rae/dhbw-tube/README.md

 These commands each execute a script that automates the setup of a Kubernetes environment using Minikube, Helm, and Skaffold.
 The script performs the following steps:
 1. **Start Minikube**:
 The script checks if Minikube is already running.
-If Minikube is not running, it starts Minikube.
+If Minikube is not running, Minikube will be started.
 2. **Delete Namespace**:
-If the **dhbw-tube** namespace already exists, it is deleted.
+If the **dhbw-tube** namespace already exists, it will be deleted.
 The script waits until the namespace is completely removed to ensure a clean environment.
 3. **Add Prometheus Helm Repository**:
 The script checks if the **Prometheus Helm Repository** has already been added.
 If not, it adds the repository and updates the Helm repositories.
 4. **Add Grafana Helm Repository**: